-In 1995, the Texas Legislature passed the Texas Equine Act, which essentially provide that horse owners were not liable for participants' injuries that were due to the inherent risks of being involved with horses.
+In 1995, the Texas Legislature passed the Texas Equine Act, which essentially provided that horse owners were not liable for participants' injuries that were due to the inherent risks of being involved with horses.
 Texas was the 26th state to enact this type of law.
 Currently, 48 states have some version of an equine act on the books.
+See Brigit Rollins & Elizabeth Rumley, Equine Activity Statutes, National Agricultural Law Center, available at https://nationalaglawcenter.org/state-compilations/equineactivity/.